 Established goals with shared/aligned targets for increasing effective high school pathway development and direct enrollment into postsecondary education and career

-Hosted a regional follow up meeting focused on building a Culture of College and Career Readiness for district leadership (superintendents, college and career leads, CTE leads) with a focus on how to move best practice into action.
+- Hosted a regional follow up meeting focused on building a Culture of College and Career Readiness for district leadership (superintendents, college and career leads, CTE leads) with a focus on how to move best practices into action.

 Increased partnership building between district CTE and College and Career leads

-Formalized collaboration with PC3 (Pierce County Careers Connection) for ongoing professional development planning/trainings.
+- Formalized collaboration with PC3 (Pierce County Careers Connection) for ongoing professional development planning/training.

-Hosted (May 31) workshop with Dr. David Conley for K–12 College and Career leads to discuss district-wide best practice and implementation.
+- Hosted (May 31) workshop with Dr. David Conley for K–12 College and Career leads to discuss district-wide best practices and implementation.